WRMC-FM: Location

 WRMC is located on the Middlebury College campus in Middlebury, VT - approximately midway between Burlington and Rutland on Route 7.
 The station's studios are upstairs in Proctor, the dining hall behind Mead Chapel.
 The transmitter is mounted on the side of the smokestack at the Service Building.

 WRMC boasts approximately 150 student DJs during each semester.
 All members of the College are welcome to participate in the station's General Board meetings, which have historically met in the station lounge weekly at 5:00 pm on Mondays when school is in session.
 With the assistance of the General Board, the Executive Board is responsible for the day-to-day operations of the station.
-The Executive Board, which is composed of the General Manager, Program Director, Business Director, Special Productions Director, and two Music Directors, is elected annually.
+The Executive Board, which is composed of the General Manager, Program Director, Business Director, Technical Director, Social Chair, and two Music Directors, is elected annually.
 The General Manager serves as the Chief Operator of the station for the President and Trustees of the College, who hold the station's license with the FCC.

 Alumni of the radio station include award-winning journalist Frank Sesno, Vermont Governor Jim Douglas, writer Jeff Lindsay, musician Anaïs Mitchell, NYC Parks & Recreation Commissioner Adrian Benepe, and recording artist Jonathan Tristram.